Stem cell and bone marrow transplants

 Stem cell transplants are complicated procedures with significant risks.
 It's important that you're aware of both the risks and possible benefits before treatment begins.

-Possible problems that can occur during or after the transplant process include:
+Possible problems you can have during or after the transplant process include:

-- graft versus host disease (GvHD) – this occurs in allogeneic transplants when the transplanted cells start to attack the other cells in your body
+- graft versus host disease (GvHD) – this happens in allogeneic transplants when the transplanted cells start to attack the other cells in your body

-- reduced number of blood cells – this can lead to anaemia, excessive bleeding or bruising, and an increased risk of infections
+- reduced number of blood cells – this can lead to iron deficiency anaemia, excessive bleeding or bruising, and an increased risk of infections

 - chemotherapy side effects – including sickness, tiredness, hair loss and infertility

 Read more about the risks of having a stem cell transplant.